 Do you know how it’s like when it dawns on you that you lost an enormous amount of digital files, namely, photographs from the first 5 years of your daughters’ lives?
 You don’t?

 First, it would feel like a pail of cold water was dumped over your head.
 You’d spend hours in front of your computer, digging into a pile of old CDs and external hard disks, and you’d go through them many times over in hopes that you just missed a folder somewhere.

-Then you’d fight with your husband because it should be his job to keep those files safe.
-He would argue that he was expecting YOU to keep those files safe.
-Shortly you’d both realize you have to stop pointing fingers, that it’s both your fault, and that you need to stay united through this, um, tragedy. >.<
+You would fight with your husband because it should be his job to keep those files safe.
+He would argue that he expected YOU to keep those files safe.
+Shortly you’d both realize you have to stop pointing fingers and you need to stay united through this, um, tragedy. >.<

 In other words, it was quite intense!